Skipton–East Lancashire Rail Action Partnership: History of the Skipton–Colne line

-The Skipton–Colne line was not listed for closure as part of Dr Beeching's 1963 "The Reshaping of British Railway's" report, however the line closed in February 1970 (with the Barnoldswick branch having earlier closed in September 1965).
+The Skipton–Colne line was not recommended for closure in Dr Beeching's 1963 The Reshaping of British Railways report; however the line closed in February 1970, with the Barnoldswick branch having earlier closed in September 1965.

-Skipton–Colne and the East Lancashire line
+The missing link and current services

 The missing section of railway between Skipton and Colne is 11.5 mi in length.

 The remaining East Lancashire line serves a conurbation of some half a million people.
-It is relatively under-utilised, and it is under-developed from an engineering point of view.
-Colne is currently served by one train per hour which traverses the 50 mi East Lancashire Line from Blackpool South railway station via Preston, Blackburn and Burnley, with many station stops at intermediate towns and with a total journey time in excess of 100 minutes.
+It is relatively under-utilised and it is under-developed from an engineering perspective.
+Colne is currently served by one train per hour, which traverses the 50 mi East Lancashire Line from Blackpool South via Preston, Blackburn and Burnley Central; there are many station stops at intermediate towns, with a total journey time in excess of 100 minutes.
 The route is affected by numerous permanent speed restrictions, particularly at junctions.
-The service is currently operated by Northern, with services operating using Class 150 Diesel Multiple Units.
+Northern Trains operates services by Class 156 Class 150/1 diesel multiple units.